google/WebFundamentals/src/content/en/updates/2019/07/image-support-for-async-clipboard.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Starting in Chrome 76, the async clipboard API now handles images, in addition to text.
+description: Starting in Chrome 76, the async clipboard API now handles (some) images, in addition to text.

 {# wf_published_on: 2019-07-03 #}
 {# wf_updated_on: 2019-07-03 #}
 {# wf_featured_image: /web/updates/images/generic/photo.png #}
 {# wf_tags: capabilities,chrome76,cutandcopy,execcommand,input,clipboard #}
-{# wf_featured_snippet: Chrome 76 adds expands the functionality of the Async Clipboard API to add support for images.
+{# wf_featured_snippet: Chrome 76 adds expands the functionality of the Async Clipboard API to add support for png images.
 Copying and pasting images to the clipboard has never been easier. #}
 {# wf_blink_components: Blink>DataTransfer #}

 # Image Support for the Async Clipboard API {: .page-title }